 Carbon Fiber PLA contains small chopped carbon fiber strands.
 It offers impressive rigidity, structure, and layer adhesion.
 In addition, processing this filament is comparable to a standard PLA.

-However, carbon fiber has stiffer PLA with better dimensional stability for warp-free printing, excellent layer adhesion, and easy support removal.
+However, carbon fiber has stiffer PLA with better dimensional stability for warp-free printing, excellent layer adhesion, and easy to print support removal.

 Print Temperature Range: 195°C – 220°C